 Formerly known as Food and Nutrition, Food Preparation and Health Management courses provide students with an understanding of food's role in society, instruction in how to plan and prepare meals, and information about the nutritional and health benefits of minimizing processed and prepared food and prepackaged/prepared meals from one's diet.
 These courses not only build on the basic skills of food preparation but also address financial considerations and recipe conversion to make foods healthier.
 Some courses place a heavier emphasis on balanced diet, while others concentrate on specific types of food preparation (such as low sodium, low fat, or increased whole foods).
-These courses will also address current issues such as organic foods and vegan cooking.

-Introduction to Textiles & Interior Design
+COURSE: Introduction to Textiles & Interior Design